 Of course, assuming you’re not a web designer, you’ll have to experiment to see if your design, although maybe pretty, actually works as a business website should.
 After all, as a business, you want traffic and customers.
 The internet is a very noisy place and you need to stand out if your website is going to achieve anything.
 Of course, if you’re happy for the site to be simply an online brochure you can point to (as opposed to being found), then yes, that is probably fine.

 If not, then you’ll really need to brush up on UI (User Interface) design theory, UX (User Experience) design theory, Search Engine Optimisation (SEO), and copywriting.
 A complete lack of knowledge in these areas with respect to your website might actually harm your business more than if you didn’t have a website at all.

 I don’t recall exactly where I heard/saw this (feel free to Google it), but there is a theory that your website has between 6 and 8 seconds to grab a visitor’s attention so they stay on your site.
-So, if you are unaware of what your home page should be doing to grab a visitor’s attention, then people who do somehow find you may just walk on by.
+So, if you are unaware of what your home or landing pages should be doing to grab a visitor’s attention, then visitors who do somehow find you may just walk on by.

 There are basically 3 reasons visitors won’t hang around:

 - Your site is not relevant to what they are interested in – so they’re unlikely to be a customer even if you’re site is tip-top – this is the least damaging reason as they’re not really potential customers anyway

 - Your site is relevant, but in 6 to 8 seconds they couldn’t tell the site was relevant – in other words, you didn’t even register as relevant – moderately damaging; because you are losing some potentially interested customers